 Kelley said currently, released PEP participants typically find employment within about 17 days at an average rate of $12.60 an hour.
 The Texas program, now in three men’s and one women’s prison, aims to enroll 1,200 inmates this year, and estimates between 500 and 600 of them will graduate.

-PEP finds training and employment help graduates avoid re-offending; only about 7.5% of its graduates are charged with another crime within three years, compared with recidivism rates elsewhere ranging at 60% or higher.
+The Prison Entrepreneurship Program finds training and employment help graduates avoid re-offending; only about 7.5% of its graduates are charged with another crime within three years, compared with recidivism rates elsewhere ranging at 60% or higher.
 The program has received inquiries from other states interested in adopting the program.
 That expansion could begin as early as next year.